ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Key Configuration Encoding {#key-config}

-A single key configuration consists of a key identifier, a public key, an identifier for the KEM that the public key uses, and a set HPKE symmetric algorithms.
+A single key configuration consists of a key identifier, a public key, an identifier for the KEM that the public key uses, and a set of HPKE symmetric algorithms.
 Each symmetric algorithm consists of an identifier for a KDF and an identifier for an AEAD.